mhaugrud/msumcspy/_sources/ClassesBasics/PrivateAttributes.rst

 This is definitely a problem.
 We provided methods that prevent an Account getting into an illegal state.
 But this was easily circumvented by directly accessing the attribute.
 This could be done since balance is a **public** attribute.
 Public attributes can be directly manipulated **outside** of the class definition.

 We can prevent this by using **private** atttibutes.
-To make an attribute private, preface its name with two underscore characters, __balance.
-We read this as dunder balance.
+To make an attribute private, preface its name with two underscore characters ``__balance``.
+We read this as dunder (double underscore) balance.

-.. activecode:: chp13_classes6
+.. activecode:: oop_8

     class Account:
         """ Account class for representing and manipulating bank accounts. """